Success Stories

 • Farm Skills Training Program

-• Our newest program, launched in 2022, this 11 week part-time paid training program offers a supportive pathway for individuals interested in learning skills to work on area farms and grow food for their own needs.
+• Launched in March 2022 as one outcome of our Farm Labor Roundtable, this 11 week part-time paid training program offers a supportive pathway for individuals interested in learning skills to work on area farms and grow food for their own needs.

 • Learn more about this exciting program!